 The dashboard is easy to edit so you can see the things you want to see and hide the things you don’t.

-Working from left to right we have Dashboard, Accounts, Payroll, Reports, Advisor, Contacts, Settings.
+Working from left to right, we have Dashboard, Accounts, Payroll, Reports, Advisor, Contacts, and Settings.
 Depending on your own level of access you may not see Payroll or Advisor, as these are restricted to users with Payroll or Advisor access.

-In Accounts we have Bank Accounts, Sales, Purchases, Inventory, Expense Claims, Fixed Assets.
+In Accounts we have Bank Accounts, Sales, Purchases, Inventory, Expense Claims, and Fixed Assets.

 Contacts allows you to search contacts.
-You can choose suppliers, customers, all, and you can also make Smart Lists, that enables you to filter contacts by selected criteria.
+You can choose suppliers, customers, or all, and you can also make Smart Lists that enable you to filter contacts by selected criteria.

 The Chart of Account is where all of the different account headings on the financial statements are created and stored.
 These accounts can be edited to allow you to categorise each transaction in a way that suits your business.